OLIMEX/OLINUXINO/SOFTWARE/A20/A20-build/README.txt

 If you wish to make your changes in the kernel configuration do:

 # make ARCH=arm menuconfig
-The menuconfig changes a .config text file, which you can view/edit even with a text editor like vi,nano.
+The menuconfig changes a .config text file, which you can view/edit even with a text editor like vi, nano.
 With this command you can add or remove different modules for the different peripherials in the kernel.
 Be careful when you change these settings because the kernel can stop working properly.

 Note that if you want to have SPI support then you have to enable Device driver > SPI support > <*>SUN7I SPI Controller